Royal Irish Regiment (1992): History

 In 2005, the Provisional Irish Republican Army announced an end to its armed campaign.
 In response the British government announced the end of Operation Banner, and with it the disbandment of the Home Service battalions.
 A redundancy package was announced in March 2006.
 The Home Service battalions were awarded the Conspicuous Gallantry Cross (CGC) by the Queen in Belfast on 6 October 2006.
 The home service battalions were declared non-operational in October 2006, and disbanded in July 2007.
 At the same time, the Royal Irish Rangers, then serving as the TA battalion, was renamed as 2nd Battalion, Royal Irish Regiment.

 The 1st Battalion returned from six months in Iraq on Op TELIC VI/VII in May 2006 having served in the Shaibah Logistics Base near Basra.
 Although the majority of the battalion was deployed around the MND(SE) area a single company was deployed to Baghdad.

 Three platoons of the 1st Battalion (Barrosa, Somme and Ranger Platoons) deployed to Afghanistan in 2006, as part of 16 Air Assault Brigade and supported 3rd Parachute Regiment, the latter forming 9 Platoon, C Coy, 3 PARA.
 They were involved in some of the heaviest fighting during HERRICK IV.
 Lance Corporal Paul Muirhead, Lance Corporal Luke McCulloch and Fijian Ranger Anare Draiva were killed by the Taliban during HERRICK IV.

 In summer 2007 the Regimental Headquarters moved from St Patrick's Barracks, Ballymena to Palace Barracks, Belfast.

 Both battalions deployed to Afghanistan in 2008, as part of 16 Air Assault Brigade.
 The 1st battalion provided Operational Mentoring and Liaison Teams (OMLTs) to assist in training the Afghan National Army (ANA) and Afghan National Police (ANP), and the 2nd battalion were the first Territorial Army company strength grouping to provide OMLT training from NATO forces.
 They were also the first TA Company to fully man Forward Operating Bases (FOBs) within the green zone.
 One company of the 1st Battalion, attached to 2 PARA, named Ranger Company, undertook offensive operations in the Sangin area of Helmand Province.
 The 1st Battalion lost Ranger Justin Cupples to an improvised explosive device (IED) during HERRICK VIII.

 Both battalions again deployed with 16 Air Assault Brigade to Afghanistan on HERRICK XIII from September 2010.
 Based in the southern part of Helmand, they lost Lance Corporal Stephen McKee, Ranger Aaron McCormick and Ranger David Dalzell during HERRICK XIII.

 Under the Defence in a Competitive Age programme and subsequent Future Soldier, the 1st Battalion will transfer to the 16 Air Assault Brigade.

-Current structure
+Structure

 The 1st Battalion (1 R IRISH) is a Light Recce Strike Infantry unit and comes under the 16 Air Assault Brigade Combat Team.
 Its personnel are based at Clive Barracks in Tern Hill.

 The 2nd Battalion (2 R IRISH) is an Army Reserve infantry unit and comes under the 19th Brigade.
 It is headquartered at Thiepval Barracks in Lisburn.

+Recruitment

+The regiment recruits from Northern Ireland, the Republic of Ireland and those across the UK with Irish ancestry.